Crop District 1 -Carnduff, Estevan, Redvers, Moosomin and Kipling areas;

 Crop District 3ASE – Radville, Minton and Lake Alma areas

-Topsoil moisture conditions have significantly worsened since last week.
-Topsoil moisture on cropland is rated as 14 per cent adequate, 68 per cent short and 18 per cent very short.
-Hay land and pasture topsoil moisture conditions are rated as 10 per cent adequate, 51 percent short and 39 per cent very short.
-All crop districts are reporting that at least 78 per cent of cropland, hay land and pasture are short to very short topsoil moisture at this time.
+Topsoil moisture conditions continue to improve; conditions on cropland are rated as 74 per cent adequate, 20 per cent short and six per cent very short; hay land and pasture topsoil moisture is rated as 72 per cent adequate, 24 per cent short and four per cent very short.

-Producers are busy combining, swathing canola and hauling bales.
+Producers are busy combining, drying grain, shipping cattle and baling straw.